PES2UG23CS205/RecommendationAnalogdots/README.md

 1.  **A Hybrid Recommendation Algorithm:** Combines the strengths of collaborative and content-based filtering to provide relevant and diverse suggestions.
 2.  **Personalized Service Logic:** Defines two key services—Proactive Care Notifications and Shoe Replacement Suggestions—to enhance user engagement and drive repeat purchases.
-3.  **A Scalable Data Infrastructure:** A well-designed PostgreSQL schema that efficiently stores the necessary data and is built for future growth.
+3.  **An Interactive Web Application:** A user-friendly Streamlit interface to demonstrate the system's capabilities in a tangible way.

 ## 1. Recommendation Algorithm Design